 We are also confident of the cod liver oil produced by Nordic Naturals and the Wild Alaskan salmon oil produced by Solgar.
 As discussed earlier, Just Kai also considers vegan/algae omega 3 oil and New Zealand green-lipped mussel oil to always be slave free, regardless of the manufacturer.

 Continue reading for a discussion of individual brands or jump to our recommendations in individual product categories.

 Ethical Nutrients doesn’t have anything on their website about working conditions in their fish oil supply chain.
-From correspondence, Just Kai initially learned that they only use Friends of the Sea certified oils.
+From correspondence, Just Kai initially learned that they only use Friend of the Sea certified oils.
 They didn’t answer our question as to whether they only use oil from whole fish so we presume they do not: using whole fish - except for krill and anchovies - is unusual.

 We also learned that the majority of their oil comes from Peru, but that the balance comes from Chile, Morocco and the Black Sea; they also stated that they only use fishing vessels flagged to the country in whose waters they are fishing.

 As discussed in a previous guide, Just Kai is reasonably confident any fish from Peru will be slave free.
 There is a chance it will not technically be child labour free (as 17-year-olds are permitted on fishing vessels under Peruvian law), but we are generally OK with that - it’s not a particularly severe form of child labour.